Solar Eclipse August 2017 – Real-Time Solar Energy Data Reported from Solar Tracker (Paulson Stadium)

 (Click the chart to enlarge, back button to return)

-- During the two weeks leading up to the Eclipse on August 21st 2017, Computational Research and David Calamas of the Mechanical Engineering department the PI of the solar tracker project worked to ready the solar tracker to collect data from the The solar tracker is located at Paulson Stadium mounted on the back side of the press box.
+- During the two weeks leading up to the Eclipse on August 21st 2017, Computational Research and David Calamas of the Mechanical Engineering department the PI of the solar tracker project worked to ready the solar tracker to collect data from the eclipse.
+The solar tracker is located at Paulson Stadium mounted on the back side of the press box.
 Dr. Calamas’ Research Assistant Christopher Nutter worked to ensure the sensors were cleaned and wired correctly for the event, Chris also updated the tracker software that runs on a research virtual machine supported by Computational Research.
 We also thank Tracy Ham, Nick Scull, and Robert Futch for assisting with access to the stadium press box.

 Posted in Uncategorized